Academic Search Premier

 Research in Ministry (RIM) provides online indexes and abstracts of project reports and theses from over 50 national Doctor of Ministry and Doctor of Missiology programs.

-TRIAL – eBook Religion Collection
+NEW – eBook Religion Collection

 The eBook Religion Collection covers a broad range of religious subjects including philosophy, ethics, history of religions, Christianity, Judaism, Islam, Buddhism and religious texts.
 Content in the collection helps readers explore religious beliefs, faith, cultural systems and world views.

-TRIAL – Religion and Philosophy Collection
+NEW – Religion and Philosophy Collection

 The Religion and Philosophy Collection includes hundreds of full-text journals and magazines covering many religious and philosophical topics, including world religions, religious history, political philosophy and philosophy of language.